Adventure Cruises in Santa Rosa National Park

 Santa Rosa National Park in May to early November is the wet season, with more rain but smaller crowds and generally lower prices.
 Note that some Costa Rica cruises may not be available during this period.

 The best time to see nesting turtles are January to March and October to December, though olive ridley turtles can be seen nesting almost year-round and can be seen by the thousands.

 Where do Santa Rosa National Park cruises depart from?

-Typically, Costa Rica cruises that include Santa Rosa National Park depart from Puerto Caldera, Herradura or Puntarenas.
-Regardless of departure point, visitors will fly into San José’s Juan Santamaria International Airport, serviced by most major airlines.
+Typically, Costa Rica cruises that include Santa Rosa National Park depart from Puerto Caldera, Herradura, or Puntarenas.
+Regardless of the departure point, visitors will fly into San José’s Juan Santamaria International Airport, serviced by most major airlines.
 From the airport, transfers take visitors to their point of departure.

 Only Costa Rica cruises that include Manuel Antonio National Park on their itinerary typically depart from Herradura.

-Note that Costa Rica to Panama cruises may have differing departure points, particularly if leaving from Panama.
+Note that Costa Rica to Panama cruises may have different departure points, particularly if leaving from Panama.
 Please check your chosen itinerary for specific details.

 Please contact our reservations team to book your next adventure cruise to Santa Rosa National Park, Costa Rica.